 OCR (Optical Character Recognition): A technology process that translates and converts printed matter on an image into a format that a computer can manipulate (ASCII codes, for example) and, therefore, renders that matter text searchable.
 OCR software evaluates scanned data for shapes it recognizes as letters or numerals.
 All OCR systems include an optical scanner for reading text, and software for analyzing images.
 Most OCR systems use a combination of hardware (specialized circuit boards) and software to recognize characters, although some inexpensive systems operate entirely through software.
 Advanced OCR systems can read text in a large variety of fonts, but still have difficulty with handwritten text.
 OCR technology relies upon the quality of the imaged material, the conversion accuracy of the software, and the quality control process of the provider.
-The process is generally acknowledged to be only 80-85 percent accurate.
+The process is generally acknowledged to be between 80 and 99 percent accurate.
+See HRS and ICR.